3 hours ago

 It wasn't just one nightmare scenario.
 It was every single one.

-For once, I didn't cry.
-I was too numb.
+I didn't even cry; I was too numb.
 Dave folded his arms on the table and buried his head in them.
 He's usually such a happy-go-lucky guy, one of the things I've always adored about him.
 Seeing him stricken with grief made mine that much worse.

 The next words that came out of my mouth were so raw, it's hard to believe now that I actually said them.
 But I did.